All You Need to Know About “Well-Known Trademarks”

 - That the trademark is well known in or registered in any other jurisdiction other than India;

 - That the trademark is well-known to the public at large in India.

 It can thus be stated that for a trademark to be granted protection in India, it is not necessary that the mark owner has his business in India or its trademark is registered within India, nor is it required that the trademark is known to the masses as a whole.[iii]
 Thus, the particular provision provides for the concept of the trans-border reputation of the trademark.

 It is an obligation on the registrar that in case of a dispute and/or infringement the registrar must protect the interest of the well-known trademark against the identical ones and also must take into consideration and notice the ill intention and malafide motive of the complainant or the opponent.

 Filing of a well-known trademark

 With the incorporation of the new Trademark Rules 2017, a trademark owner can directly file an application for a well-known trademark to the Registrar.
-The said application of request should be accompanied with a statement of case, relevant documents, evidence and a fee of Rs.
+The said application of request should be accompanied by a statement of the case, relevant documents, evidence, and a fee of Rs.
 1,00,000/- which has already been prescribed.
-It is also mandatory that the application is to be filed online through comprehensive e-filing services of trademark.
-Once the application is received, the application shall be considered in accordance to the documents submitted.[iv]
+It is also mandatory that the application is to be filed online through comprehensive e-filing services of the trademark.
+Once the application is received, the application shall be considered in accordance with the documents submitted.[iv]

 Documents needed to be submitted while filing application[v]

-All the documents along with the evidence is needed to be submitted in a PDF format with resolution of 200 X 100 dpi on A4 size paper and the total size of the documents not exceeding 10 MB.
+All the documents along with the evidence are needed to be submitted in a PDF format with a resolution of 200 X 100 dpi on A4 size paper and the total size of the documents not exceeding 10 MB.

-Remedies available for the trademark owner on misuse or infringement of well-known trademark
+Remedies available for the trademark owner on misuse or infringement of the well-known trademark